ytgov/ckan-system-helper-tools-r/README.md

 ## Running user helper tools

-The user helper functions are in `load.R`.
+The user helper functions are in `user_changes.R`.
 They're currently manually called with the specified user name (retrieved from the `users` data frame after the script first runs).

 ## For more information